Goldschmidt's three homers lead D-backs past Cubs

+CHICAGO -- Not that long ago, Paul Goldschmidt was grinding with his swing in an attempt to discover a rhythm at the plate.

+On Thursday, the Arizona Diamondbacks first baseman found his groove -- and then some.

-CHICAGO -- Paul Goldschmidt hit three home runs, including a go-ahead solo shot in the ninth inning, and drove in a career-high six runs to lift the Arizona Diamondbacks to a 10-8 victory over the Chicago Cubs on Thursday.
+Goldschmidt hit three home runs, including a go-ahead solo shot in the ninth inning, and drove in a career-high six runs to lift the Diamondbacks to a 10-8 victory over the Chicago Cubs at Wrigley Field.

 J.D.
-Martinez also homered in the ninth off of Cubs closer Wade Davis (2-1), who worked the ninth following a 30-minute rain delay, the third delay of the day.
+Martinez also homered in the ninth off Cubs closer Wade Davis (2-1), who worked the inning following a 30-minute rain delay, the third delay of the day.

+However, it was Goldschmidt, who has 25 home runs on the season, who landed a critical punch on a day when the Diamondbacks had to keep fighting to hold the Cubs off.
+Afterward, he said he stepped to the plate just looking to make contact.

+"It's a tie game and you're facing Wade Davis -- who's one of the best closers in the game -- and he's not a guy you try to hit a home run off of," Goldschmidt said.
+"I told myself, 'Just to try get on for J.D. -- maybe he'll get you in.'"

+Goldschmidt took care of that before Martinez followed to cap a win that Diamondbacks manager Torey Lovullo ranked as the best his team has registered all season.

+"It was one of those moments and one of those days where things could have gone backwards on us, and they didn't," Lovullo said.
+"We would get grounded, kind of get back in a neutral corner and punch back a little bit, but the bottom line is we won the game.
+We found a way to do that."

-Fernando Rodney got the save by pitching a scoreless ninth for Arizona, which took two of three games from the defending World Series champions.
+Fernando Rodney picked up his 24th save by pitching a scoreless ninth for Arizona, which took two of three games from the defending World Series champions.
 Rodney walked two before striking out Ian Happ and Jason Heyward to close out the victory.

-Jake Barrett (1-0) earned the victory.
+Jake Barrett (1-0) got the last two outs in the eighth to earn the victory.

-The Diamondbacks won after the Cubs erased a five-run deficit and then rallied again from a run down in the eighth inning.
+The Diamondbacks won after Chicago erased a five-run deficit and then rallied again from a run down in the eighth inning.
 The Cubs, who got two home runs and six RBIs from Willson Contreras, took their first lead on a two-run single by Contreras in the seventh inning.

+"We just made a couple mistakes (in the ninth) and didn't throw the ball where we wanted to," Cubs manager Joe Maddon said.

 Arizona regained an 8-7 advantage in the eighth inning on a two-run single by Jake Lamb before Chicago responded when Heyward scored on a Jon Jay fielder's choice.